 What Is a Tummy Tuck?

-A tummy tuck, or abdominoplasty, is a surgical procedure designed to transform the abdominal region and help create your ideal figure.
+A tummy tuck San Antonio, or abdominoplasty, is a surgical procedure designed to transform the abdominal region and help create your ideal figure.
 Excess skin is removed during the surgery and abdominal muscles are pulled together, restoring a slim silhouette and a flat tummy.
 Results are instant and, after a recovery period, you can maintain your figure through a healthy diet and exercise.

 Full vs Mini Tummy Tuck

 When it comes to this procedure, there are two main options available.
 A mini tuck is a smaller-scale procedure which involves shorter incisions and fewer changes made to the abdominal region, usually limited to the area below the belly button.
 In general, it is recommended for those with a small amount of excess skin which they’d like to remove and usually involves fewer additional changes such as the repositioning of the navel and tightening of the abdominal muscles.

 A full tuck is ideal for those who have experienced significant weight loss or the separation of the abdominal muscles due to pregnancy or rapid weight gain in the past.
 Incisions are usually longer, and the navel is repositioned to a more natural location once the abdomen is reshaped.
 This procedure is more invasive and often involves a longer recovery time.
 Your doctor can recommend the best procedure for your unique situation.

 As a major medical procedure, the tummy tuck San Antonio involves several crucial steps before and after surgery to ensure that you see the best results possible.
 It’s important to follow your doctor’s instructions carefully as you prepare for the procedure, and it’s even more important to do so as your body recovers to avoid a slower healing process or unsatisfactory results.
 You should approach your doctor with questions you may have at any point during the process.